Yazurai/ELTE-IK-19-20/README.md

 - Haskell

 Feel free to clone the entire repo and study it.
 If you have any questions just shoot right away, I will help anyone.

+**NOTE**

+A large part of the codebase is very rough as I wrote it without giving it too much thought.
+I will try my best to come back and tidy up the code and comment it, but I cannot promise anything.

 ## Weekly changelog
 ### 2019.09.23 - 2019.09.29